 Contenders for the Florida Derby typically emerge from the local three-year-old scene at Gulfstream Park.
 While the most productive route is through the series of stakes leading up to the meet’s highlight, key allowance races have also proven a path to success.

-Three other Florida Derby winners skipped the Fountain of Youth, but had competed in the previous prep, the Holy Bull.
+Three other winners skipped the Fountain of Youth, but had competed in the previous prep, the Holy Bull.
 Most notable on this list are Barbaro (2006) and Dialed In (2011), who both won the Holy Bull.
 Barbaro rested in between, but Dialed In used an allowance as his interim port of call en route to the Florida Derby.

 Up-and-coming sophomores have likewise catapulted themselves into the Florida Derby picture by way of allowance races at Gulfstream.
 Monarchos (2001) and Big Brown (2008) impressed versus lesser before taking the race in their stakes debut, and interestingly, both later won the Kentucky Derby as well.
 Constitution had a similar profile in 2014, only to be knocked off the trail subsequently by injury.

 Florida Derby Prep Races